Diffie-Hellman

 The Diffie-Hellman protocol is used because the discrete logarithm is assumed to be a "hard" computation for carefully chosen groups.

-The first step of the protocol is to establish a prime p and some generator of the finite field g.
+The first step of the protocol is to establish a prime $p$ and some generator of the finite field $g$.
 These must be carefully chosen to avoid special cases where the discrete log can be solved with efficient algorithms.
-For example, a safe prime p = 2*q +1 is usually picked such that the only factors of p - 1 are {2,q} where q is some other large prime.
+For example, a safe prime $p = 2 \cdot q +1$ is usually picked such that the only factors of $p - 1$ are $\{2,q\}$ where $q$ is some other large prime.
 This protects DH from the Pohlig–Hellman algorithm.

-The user then picks a secret integer a < p and calculates g^a mod p.
+The user then picks a secret integer $a < p - 1$ and calculates $g^a \mod p$.
 This can be transmitted over an insecure network and due to the assumed difficulty of the discrete logarithm, the secret integer should be infeasible to compute.
+The value $a$ is known as the secret value, while $A = g^a \mod p$ is the public value.

 Given the NIST parameters: